TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          - *tablenames* is used if multiple tables are allowed in the relation.

-         - *uid* (auto-incremented and PRIMARY KEY) may be used if you need the “multiple” feature (which allows the same record to be references multiple times in the box.
-See “MM\_hasUidField”
+         - *uid* (auto-incremented and PRIMARY KEY) may be used if you need the "multiple" feature (which allows the same record to be references multiple times in the box.
+See "MM\_hasUidField"

          - Other fields may exist, in particular if MM\_match\_fields is involved in the set up.